soupi/learn-haskell-blog-generator/src/09-documentation.md

 All haddock annotations appear as part of regular Haskell comments.
 They can be used with both single line form (`--`) and multi-line form (`{-` and `-}`).
-The placement of a comment block and the haddock marker determine to which Haskell definition the haddocks is attached.
+The placement of a comment block and the haddock marker determine to which Haskell definition the haddock string is attached.

 We can annotate a Haskell definition by writing a comment block prefixed with `|` *before* the definition, or by writing a comment block prefixed with `^` *after* the definition.